GSI-CS-CO/saftlib/saftbus/README.md

 ```
 Four source files (Dice_Service.hpp, Dice_Service.cpp, Dice_Proxy.hpp, Dice_Proxy.cpp) will be generated with the following call to the `saftbus-gen` tool:

-    saftbus-gen -o Dice.hpp
+    saftbus-gen Dice.hpp

-The method Dice::Throw and the signal Result will be identified by `saftbus-gen` and added to the Dice_Proxy interface.
+The method `Dice::Throw` and the signals `SigResult` and `FunResult` will be identified by `saftbus-gen` and are added to the Dice_Proxy interface.
 #### Entry point for the plugin
-The file create_services.cpp contains the create_services function, which is called when the plugin is loaded by saftbusd.
+The file `create_services.cpp` contains the `create_services` function, which is called when the plugin is loaded by saftbusd.
 In this case, one argument is expected which specifies the object path of the created Dice_Service instance.
 Optionally, a destruction callback can be attached to the Service.
 This is called whenever the service is removed, (e.g. someone calling `saftbus-ctl -r <object-path>`).
 In this case the Driver instance is destroyed by the callback function so that the plugin can be safely removed (`saftbus-ctl -u libsaftbus-ex00-service.lo`).